byterubpay/byterub-site/_posts/2019-06-08-logs-for-the-Community-meeting-held-on-2019-06-08.md

 **\<rehrar>** parasew[m]: yes, the CCS tends to receive few donations overall, and many projects rely on some whales to be very generous.
 And believe me, they are extremely generous and awesome.
 But we shouldn't overextend on that generosity
 **\<rehrar>** in short, tragedy of the commons is rampant.
 Every $ or XMR counts
 **\<rehrar>** I would be fine with el00ruobuob\_[m]'s proposal
-**\<ErCiccione[m]>** el00ruobuob\_[m]: As i said, i think would be better to use those leftover funds not for a Monero CCS.
+**\<ErCiccione[m]>** el00ruobuob\_[m]: As i said, i think would be better to use those leftover funds not for a ByteRub CCS.
 Our general fund is not lacking of money, but beside that, i think it's more a principle inthis case.
 **\<sarang>** It would be nice to have a more complete network of other projects that might be interested in supporting work that could benefit them too
 **\<ErCiccione[m]>** i still vote for donation to OSTIF + donation to another project.
 There are two differnet opinions as far as i can see, should we vote?
 **\<rehrar>** Yes.
 We can hold a vote here.